-Pace University does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Pace University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Pace University has a summer session, so students can earn credits during the summer.

-Around 56% of students who started college at Pace University complete all the credits required within six years.
+NOTE: Around 56% of students who start college at Pace University finish the requirements for graduation within six years.

 Pace University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |AP Credit Accepted||√|

 |New Student Orientation||√|

 Reminder: Pace University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.